White Christmas Martini

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-This martini recipe does have some more specialty ingredients that you will need to seek out at your local liquor store, but once you have them, you can mix one of these drinks up whenever the mood strikes.
+Please note that this recipe does have some more specialty ingredients that you will need to seek out at your local liquor store, but once you have them, you can mix one of these drinks up whenever the mood strikes.

-• Vodka—we’re using regular vodka in this recipe, though vanilla vodka would add wonderful flavor if you want to add that to yours.
+- Vodka — we’re using regular vodka in this recipe, though vanilla vodka would add wonderful flavor if you want to add that to yours.

-• White chocolate liqueur—this is the base of our martini, and it’s well-worth going to look for since it’s a little different than white crème de cocoa.
+- White chocolate liqueur — this is the base of our martini, and it’s well-worth going to look for since it’s a little different than white crème de cocoa.
 It’s got low alcohol content, but it provides a ton of white chocolate flavor with some notes of vanilla, too.

-• Half-and-half—this is adding the extra creaminess to our cocktail.
+- Half-and-half — this is adding the extra creaminess to our cocktail.
 Do not replace it with milk, as it won’t be thick enough for the drink to really sing.

-• Peppermint or candy canes—if you’re making a White Christmas Martini, you’ve GOT to use crushed candy canes for the most festive rim ever!
+- Peppermint or candy canes — if you’re making a White Christmas Martini, you’ve GOT to use crushed candy canes for the most festive rim ever!

 What is white chocolate liqueur?